wasmerio/wasmer/docs/dev/create-exe.md

 ./myfile.exe
 ```

-When running `create-exe` on a PiritaFile that contains more than one .wasm file,
+When running `create-exe` on a wapm package that contains more than one .wasm file,
 the resulting executable requires a `--command` or `-c` flag to select which module to start:

 ```sh